Joe Thompson (footballer): Personal life and death

 Thompson also studied Level Two Coaching Certificate and "achieved his BTEC National Certificate with a potential merit/distinction profile".
 In September 2018, his former school, St Vincent's Primary School, named their Multi Use Games Arena after him.
-A month later, he launched his autobiography Darkness and Light: My Story and held a book signing at the Spotland Stadium.
-In the book, Thompson credited his agent Gary Lloyd, who died in 2017, for him to write a book and "considered him to be was more than an agent, more than a friend; he was a father figure who gave the player guidance."
+A month later, he launched his autobiography Darkness and Light: My Story and held a book signing at Spotland Stadium.
+In the book, Thompson credited his agent Gary Lloyd, who died in 2017, for him to write a book and "considered him to be way more than an agent, more than a friend; he was a father figure who gave the player guidance."

 Thompson married his wife, Chantelle, in 2016, and became a father in September 2014 when his partner gave birth to a daughter.

 Illness and death

-On 1 November 2013, it emerged that Thompson had been diagnosed with nodular sclerosis Hodgkin lymphoma, a rare form of cancer, and that he would immediately begin chemotherapy as treatment for the disease.
+On 1 November 2013, it emerged that Thompson had been diagnosed with nodular sclerosis Hodgkin lymphoma, a rare form of blood cancer, and that he would immediately begin chemotherapy as treatment for the disease.
 Tranmere Rovers chief executive Mick Horton said, "Joe will get all the love and support we can give him".
 The diagnosis shocked his former teammate Jack Redshaw, then teammate Ryan Lowe (who dedicated his goal against Accrington Stanley on 9 November 2013 to him), and former managers, Keith Hill and Ronnie Moore.
 This led to a campaign for Grow 4 Joe challenge for the player.
 He later credited tennis player Ross Hutchins, who successfully recovered from the same cancer, as the inspiration for him to fight against cancer.
 On 16 June 2014, Thompson announced on his Twitter that he had completed remission after months of chemotherapy and "couldn't wait" to get back out on the football pitch.

 On 16 March 2017, Thompson announced in a statement on the Rochdale website that his cancer had returned.
 Thompson adopted a vegan diet to rebuild his body quicker.
 In June 2017, he ended up beating cancer for the second time two months later.
 Thompson later reflected about beating cancer for the second time, saying: "I'm 99 per cent sure it's not coming back.
 But then if it does, I've got over it before so I can get over it again.
 I'm not scared, I look forward to life.
 I've got aspirations.
 This game is all about winning.
 And what I've been through has taught me that I've got the tools not only to win a few football matches but to win the game of life."

 In April 2024, Thompson revealed that he had been diagnosed with cancer for the third time.
 He had stage four lymphoma which had spread to his lungs.

 Thompson died on 17 April 2025, at the age of 36.

 On 1 August 2025, Rochdale announced that they had retired the number 15 shirt in honour of Thompson.